sheeraz21/BookStore/README.md

 # Introduction.
-This is Book Store application which perform below operation.
+ This is Book Store application which perform below operation.<br />
  It Stores the Book Details in DB.<br />
  It fetch Book data from DB based on the bookId.<br />
  It can update Book details if user want to change detail.<br />